boxuk/boxuk-di/README.markdown

 $libraryLoader = $injector->getClass( 'LibraryLoader' );
 </pre>

 By default, the injector will create a new class each time it's asked for it.
-It's constructor parameters will be analysed to check types so that any dependencies can be injected into the new object (if these dependencies don't exist they will be created).
+Its constructor parameters will be analysed to check types so that any dependencies can be injected into the new object (if these dependencies don't exist they will be created).
 It's methods will also be checked on creation for any that have been annotated for method injection (see below)

 ## Scopes